aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff-with-notes/_index.md

 ---
-title: Convert PowerPoint PPT and PPTX to TIFF with Notes
+title: Convert PowerPoint to TIFF with Notes
 type: docs
 weight: 100
-url: /net/convert-powerpoint-ppt-and-pptx-to-tiff-with-notes/
+url: /net/convert-powerpoint-to-tiff-with-notes
 keywords: "Convert PowerPoint to TIFF with notes"
 description: "Convert PowerPoint to TIFF with notes in Aspose.Slides."
 ---